lilianweng/lil-log/_posts/2018-02-19-a-long-peek-into-reinforcement-learning.md

 The model is a descriptor of the environment.
 With the model, we can learn or infer how the environment would interact with and provide feedback to the agent.
 The model has two major parts, transition probability function $$P$$ and reward function $$R$$.

 Let's say when we are in state s, we decide to take action a to arrive in the next state s' and obtain reward r.
-This is known as one **episode**, represented by a tuple (s, a, s', r).
+This is known as one **transition** step, represented by a tuple (s, a, s', r).

 The transition function P records the probability of transitioning from state s to s' after taking action a while obtaining reward r.
 We use $$\mathbb{P}$$ as a symbol of "probability".